 This directorate is led by a Director of Services and is responsible for Community Development, Library and Cultural Services, Corporate and Human Resources.
-The Corporate section of the directorate has responsibility for the Chief Executive Office, Council Meetings Administration, Electoral Registration and Corporate Governance including Health and Safety, Data Protection, Freedom of Information and Ethics.
-The directorate also supports the Placemaking SPC.
+Corporate covers responsibility for the Chief Executive Office, Council Meetings Administration, Electoral Registration and Corporate Governance including Health & Safety, Data Protection, Freedom of Information and Ethics.

+The directorate also supports the 'Placemaking' SPC.

-- Supporting communities in dealing with the effects of climate change. - Continuing to use the libraries as resource and outreach centres for climate awareness. - Continuing to increase the climate resilience of heritage sites within the Council's control. - Strengthening the Environment Pillar of the Public Participation Network (PPN). - Encouraging active travel and other climate related activities through Sports Partnership and other cultural services including Arts. - Continuing with training for elected representatives and staff on Climate Action to ensure that everyone keeps up to date.
+- Supporting communities in dealing with the effects of climate change - Continuing to use the libraries as resource and outreach centres for climate awareness - Continuing to increase the climate resilience of heritage sites within the Council's control - Strengthening the Environment Pillar of the Public Participation Network (PPN). - Encouraging active travel and other climate related activities through Sports Partnership and other cultural services including Arts - Continuing with training for elected representatives and staff on Climate Action to ensure that everyone keeps up to date.